Fancy some visual assistance?

 Watch our handy tutorial video for Raising & Issuing Invoices in Crunch.

-To raise a new invoice, navigate to the ‘Sales’ tab.
-From this dashboard, you can add a new invoice by selecting ‘New Invoice’ from the blue menu to the right.
+To raise a new invoice, navigate to the ‘Sales > Invoices' tab, and from you can add a new invoice by selecting ‘New Invoice’ from the blue menu to the right.

 Note: Another way to add an invoice is to navigate to your list of clients and select ‘raise new invoice’ from the relevant ‘Options’ menu.
 You can also use the options menu to select “Raise similar invoice” which can reduce administration time if you invoice the same client again.